ashdavis/lumdb-redux/README.md

 - A modern web app built using React 16 and modern JavaScript (ES2015 and beyond)
 - State management using Redux and React Redux
 - Routing with React Router 4
-- Styled components
+- Styled Components
-- Fetching API data using React lifecycle events, Async / Await and the Fetch API
+- Fetching API data using the Thunk middleware for Redux, Async / Await and the Fetch API
+- Redux logging using the Redux Logger middleware
+- Configured to connect to the Redux DevTools Extension
 - Functional and class components, with markup written in JSX
 - Communication between components using props
 - Transitions using react-overdrive
 - create-react-app for Webpack tooling
+- Project organisation using feature folders

 ## How to Use